,

 This approach is underpinned by a coaching model of change, improvement and professional dialogue and enquiry designed to build trust and collective accountability across the partnership.
 The peer review cycle provides an opportunity to identify inspiring, excellent and effective practice, as well as areas for development.
 It will, therefore, be followed up by planned workshops with Improvement Champions who facilitate action planning with school staff and collaborative school-to-school support.
 These process builds on skills developed through self-review and will further enhance both individuals’ skills and the capability and capacity of the partnership to be self-improving.

-The five stages of peer review are outlined in Appendix 1 of our Peer to Peer file of evidence proforma
+More detail on the five stages of peer review are outlined in document below and are included in Appendix 1 of our Peer to Peer file of evidence proforma.

 X